 Combining the healing properties of the ocean

-Provital’s Sea Mineral Extract incorporates the healing powers of the ocean into a single active ingredient.
-Containing marine algae and sea salt, this active ingredient soothes the skin and boosts circulation, creating a glowing, smooth, and healthy complexion.
-Inspired by the medicinal properties of salt – which was traditionally used to soothe throat infections and ease nasal congestion – Sea Mineral Extract is ideal for bath and shower products that de-stress, heal, and rejuvenate in one convenient step.
+Sea salt incorporates the healing powers of the ocean and marine algae into the skin, and makes from this ingredient a great active that soothes the skin and boosts circulation, creating a glowing, smooth, and healthy complexion.
+Inspired by the medicinal properties of the ocean – Provital’s POLYPLANT MARINE SEAWEEDS GNFN is ideal for bath and shower products that de-stress, heal, and rejuvenate in one convenient step.